UKCloud/documentation/articles/vmware/vmw-how-vls-install-usage-meter-4.md

 ---
-title: How to install the vCloud Usage Meter for the VMware Licence Service
+title: How to install the vCloud Usage Meter 4 for the VMware Licence Service
 description: Provides instructions for how to install the vCloud Usage Meter for the VMware Licence Service (VLS)
 services: vmware
-author: shighmoor
+author: mperry
 reviewer: mperry
-lastreviewed: 06/08/2021
+lastreviewed: 024/01/2022
 toc_rootlink: How To
 toc_sub1: VMware Licence Service
 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Install the vCloud Usage Meter
+toc_title: Install the vCloud Usage Meter 4
-toc_fullpath: How To/VMware Licence Service/vmw-how-vls-install-usage-meter.md
+toc_fullpath: How To/VMware Licence Service/vmw-how-vls-install-usage-meter-4.md
-toc_mdlink: vmw-how-vls-install-usage-meter.md
+toc_mdlink: vmw-how-vls-install-usage-meter-4.md
 ---

 # How to install the vCloud Usage Meter for the VMware Licence Service